After-Shock/Cloudbox-wiki/Jackett.md

 1. When adding indexers into [[Sonarr|Sonarr#jackett]]/[[Radarr|Radarr#jackett]], you will need:

-    1. To copy the indexer link by clicking on "Copy Torznab Feed" (for each indexer).
+    1. To copy the indexer link by clicking on "Copy Torznab Feed"

     1. The "API Key" at the top.